GusMartins499/GusMartins499/README.md

 - :school: I'm a Computer Science student in UNISUL (Universidade do Sul de Santa Catarina)
 - :rocket: I love web programing
 - :aries: I was born on April 4, 1999
-- :brazil: I'm from Brazil, but I currently live in Portugal :portugal:
+- :brazil: I'm from Brazil
 - :magic_wand: In my free time, I like to learn about magic

 ## I'm interested in